Marika Bergman-Lundin

-Anna Marika Bergman-Lundin (/sv/; born 12 July 1999) is a Swedish professional footballer who plays as a midfielder for Toppserien club Vålerenga.
+Anna Marika Bergman-Lundin (/sv/; born 12 July 1999) is a Swedish professional footballer who plays as a midfielder for Serie A club Lazio.

-Career
+Club career

 Göteborg FC

 Bergman-Lundin made her league debut against Umeå IK on 8 May 2016.

 IK Uppsala

 She signed for IK Uppsala in January 2019, after spending a season with Jitex BK.
 She made her league debut against Umeå on 13 April 2019.
 Bergman-Lundin scored her first league goal against Sundsvalls DFF on 24 August 2019, scoring in the 77th minute.

 BK Häcken

 On 21 January 2022, Bergman-Lundin was announced at BK Häcken.
 She made her league debut against Umeå on 27 March 2022.
 Bergman-Lundin scored her first league goal against Vittsjö GIK on 12 June 2022, scoring in the 76th minute.
 She scored on her UEFA Women's Champions League debut against PSG on 21 September 2022, scoring in the 24th minute.